-Income derived by a non-resident arbitrator for arbitration work carried out in Singapore will be exempt from tax from 1 Apr 2015 to 31 Mar 2023, subject to qualifying conditions.
-From 1 Apr 2023 to 31 Dec 2027, such income will be subject to withholding tax.
+Income derived by a non-resident arbitrator for arbitration work carried out in Singapore is subject to withholding tax.

 Withholding tax treatment from 1 Apr 2023 to 31 Dec 2027

-As announced during Budget 2022, gross income derived by non-resident arbitrators from arbitration work carried out in Singapore during 1 Apr 2023 to 31 Dec 2027 is subject to a concessionary withholding tax rate of 10%.
-Alternatively, non-resident arbitrators may elect to be taxed at 24% on net income, instead of 10% on gross income.
+Gross income derived by a non-resident arbitrator from arbitration work carried out in Singapore during 1 Apr 2023 to 31 Dec 2027 is subject to withholding tax at a concessionary rate of 10%.
+Alternatively, the non-resident arbitrator may elect to be taxed at 24% on his or her net income.

 Withholding tax treatment from 3 May 2002 to 31 Mar 2023